Effect of quantum jumps on non-Hermitian system: formalism

-The effective Hamiltonian $\widetilde{H}$ in Eq.(\ref{eq:Htilde}) governs the dynamics of the composite system composed of the open system and the auxiliary one (see Appendix \ref{app:effectH}).
-The Hilbert space is hence enlarged from $N$ to $N^2$.
-The quantum jumps in the master equation now describe couplings between the open system and the ancilla.
+The effective Hamiltonian $\widetilde{H}$ in Eq. (\ref{eq:Htilde}) can be regarded as a composite system, whose Hilbert space is hence enlarged from $N$ to $N^2$, and the jumping terms in the master equation now describe the coupling between the system and the ancilla (see Appendix \ref{app:effectH}).
 When $\kappa_m$ is small, the interation term $\widetilde{V}=i\sum_m\kappa_m F_m F^A_m$, can be treated as a perturbation.
 Following the perturbation theory \cite{sternheim1972nonhermitian} for non-Hermitian systems \cite{bender1999largeorder, sticlet2022kubo,sticlet2022kubo,buth2004nonhermitian}, we find the first order correction to the $n$th energy and first order correction to the $n$-th eigenvector,

-where $\{\vert\psi_n\rangle\}$ are the right eigenvectors of the effective Hamiltonian without interaction terms (i.e., quantum jumps in the master equation), which is actually a direct product of the basis of the two systems. $\{\vert\tilde{\psi_n}\rangle\}$ and $e^{(0)}_n$ represent the left eigenvectors and the eigen-energy of the effective Hamiltonian without couplings.
-The higher order corrections to both eigen-energies and eigenvectors are easy to calculate.
+where $\{\vert\psi^{(0)}_n\rangle\}$ and $\{\vert\widetilde{\psi}^{(0)}_n\rangle\}$ are the right and left eigenvectors of the effective Hamiltonian without interaction terms, corresponding to eigen-energy $e^{(0)}_n$.
+Apparently the eigenvectors are actually a direct product of the basis of the two systems.
+The corresponding $e^{(0)}_n$ is also easy to calculated, because the two subsystems are independent of each other.

-To prevent confusion, the notations here and hereafter are clarified as follows. $\rho$ stands for the density matrix of the open system, while $|\rho\rangle$ denotes the corresponding pure state of the composite system (the open system plus the ancilla).
-They are of one-to-one correspondence in accordance to the definition given in Eq.(\ref{eq:mapping}).

 Now we are in a position to discuss the dynamics of the open quantum system.
-To this end, we expand the density matrix at time $t$ as \cite{minganti2019quantum}
+By using Eq. (\ref{eq:psidt}) we can obtain the state $\vert\psi_\rho(t)\rangle$ at time $t$ with an initial state $\vert{\psi}_{\rho}(0)\rangle$ (given by the corresponding initial density matrix).
+Straightforward calculations show that